-Excel stores all date as integers representing the number of days since 1900-JAN-00 and times as decimals fractions- a fractional portion of a 24 hour day.
+The first thing we need to understand is no matter how you format the date using custom formatting like DDD/M/YYYY or MM/YY, Excel always internally displays them the same way.
+Excel stores all date as integers representing the number of days since 1900-JAN-00 and times as decimal fractions- a fractional portion of a 24 hour day.
 In this way the dates and times can be added, subtract and compared just like any other numbers.

 Let’s take the date 31 January 2011.
 To Excel it’s actually as 40574 as it is that many days since 01-JAN-1900.
 So, even if you format the cells as MMM/YY Excel still works the date out internally as the number of days since 01-Jan-1900.

 You can see this if you format a worksheet cell that contains a date as General.
 I have the same date of 31 January 2011 in my both cells, one is formatted as a short date and one as General.

 Let’s Concentrate On The DAY() Function Today.

 The DAY() Function returns the day of the month as a number between 1 and 31 when given a date.
 The Syntax is really simple

 Where Date is a valid Excel date in serial number format.

 This is a straightforward use of the DAY() Function.
 As it only takes one argument (date) the day of the date is extracted from the date contained in column B.

 2. Calculate The Number Of Days In A Month Based In On The Month.